itaybel/PwnableWalkthrough/Rooskiss.md

 ![image](https://user-images.githubusercontent.com/56035342/214086610-54b3c3d2-e217-4ab3-947e-d5d6c1978b81.png)

-This is the Priest Attack.
+This is the Priest Attaf calculation with the stack canary.
+Then the program prints that calculation to us!
+Thats really important, because if we do theck.
 We can see that it will ask us for input, until the user dies (green), or the dragon dies(red).
 Our job is to win, and kill the dragon.
 We can see something interesting in the while last loop.